 With a resumé that includes South Park: The Stick of Truth and, of course, Fallout: New Vegas, do I really have to introduce Obsidian Entertainment?
 Their unapologetically wacky and satirical development formula has cemented several memorable titles into our libraries, and with The Outer World’s they finally got to unleash their unique style on the wild frontiers of space colonisation.

 I have a dirty confession to make: I never played Fallout 3.
-I was just too deep into all the fantasy stuff at the time.
+I was just too deep into all the Elder Scrolls stuff at the time.
 However, I did give New Vegas a shot and the game’s writing, characters, and overall devil-may-care tone made me play it in big, greedy chunks at a time.
 Needless to say, I expected The Outer Worlds to scratch that same itch since this game is something like a homage to New Vegas.

 After spending my time with Obsidian’s latest RPG, I have no doubt that The Outer Worlds wears its developmental pedigree on its sleeve.
-There is something delightfully ‘old-school’ about how it handles itself, and even with a few minor grievances, The Outer Worlds has a special experience on offer.
+There is something delightfully ‘old-school’ about how it handles itself, and even with a few minor grievances, The Outer Worlds has a special experience to offer.

 I don’t get why so many previews had branded The Outer Worlds as a space opera.
 Mass Effect (1, 2, 3 and that crappy one) is a space opera because you have all the intergalactic politics, personal drama and aliens from different races mashed into one big epic.
 The Outer Worlds, on the other hand, is obviously more casual in its execution since you are essentially a space cowboy thrown into the set of 1960’s sci-fi B movie.
 It is more Cowboy Bebop than Star Trek.